HuttleyLab/DiverseSeq/docs/cli.md

 $ dvs nmost -s demo.dvseqs -o demo-nmost.tsv -k 6 -n 10 -hp
 ```

-The output file has two coilumns, the first is the name of the file the sequence came from, and the second is the delta_jsd value, the contribution of this sequence to the Jensen-Shannon Divergence of the final collection.
+The output file has two columns, the first is the name of the file the sequence came from, and the second is the delta_jsd value, the contribution of this sequence to the Jensen-Shannon Divergence of the final collection.

 ```console exec="1" source="console" result="ansi" workdir="./demo"
 $ head demo-nmost.tsv